 If NHS Test and Trace tell you to self-isolate, you might be entitled to a one-off £500 Self-Isolation Payment.

-- You have tested positive for coronavirus (or been in close contact with someone else who has) and have been contacted directly by NHS Track and Trace on or after 28 September, including via the app on your phone.
+- You have tested positive for coronavirus (or been in close contact with someone else who has) and you are not fully vaccinated and have been contacted directly by NHS Track and Trace, via the app on your phone, an email, text or phone call.

 - You are employed or self-employed.

 - You are unable to work from home, as a result of which you will lose earned income.

 - You are either currently receiving one of the following:

 - Universal Credit